 ABOUT

-I'm Matthew Dunn.
+I'm Dr. Matthew Dunn.
 I study what makes human groups regenerative versus extractive.

 I hold a doctorate in Organizational Leadership Psychology.
 But my actual education came from a lifetime of watching groups — what happens when they can breathe and what happens when they can't.
 What extraction does to the people inside systems that have stopped serving life.
 What bodies know that expert frameworks miss.